swiftlang/swift-org-website/documentation/cxx-interop/index.md

-For example, the `getName` member function in the `NatureLibrary` C++ class is a great candidate for `SWIFT_RETURNS_INDEPENDENT_VALUE`, as its definition clearly shows that it retuns a pointer to a constant static string literal, that's not stored within the `NatureLibrary` object itself:
+For example, the `getName` member function in the `NatureLibrary` C++ class is a great candidate for `SWIFT_RETURNS_INDEPENDENT_VALUE`, as its definition clearly shows that it returns a pointer to a constant static string literal, that's not stored within the `NatureLibrary` object itself:

 ```c++